knorrie/network-examples/lxcbird/README.md

 # Setting up a lab environment

 For the tutorials, I've chosen to use Debian GNU/Linux with lxc, btrfs and openvswitch and some extra git thrown at it to build simulations of complete networks.
-The current stable Debian Release, 9 (Stretch) already contains everything you need for this.
+The current stable Debian Release, 10 (Buster) already contains everything you need for this.

 So, make sure you get your hands on an empty physical or virtual machine.
 The one I use is a standard Debian x86-64 (a.k.a. amd64) virtual machine.